Benezivas/algobattle/docs/tutorial/installation.md

 # Installing Algobattle

+The first thing we'll need to do is install the Algobattle package.
+There's several different ways to do this.
-There are various ways to install Algobattle.
-Which one you choose is entirely up to you and generally will not result in a significantly different user experience.
+Which one you choose is entirely up to you and won't change the way the package behaves.
+For each step we've outlined what we think is the easiest option and also outlined some alternatives.

 ## Setting up your environment